redpanda-data/connect/website/docs/components/processors/switch.md

 ### `[].check`

 A [Bloblang query](/docs/guides/bloblang/about/) that should return a boolean value indicating whether a message should have the processors of this case executed on it.
 If left empty the case always passes.
+If the check mapping throws an error the message will be flagged [as having failed](/docs/configuration/error_handling) and will not be tested against any other cases.

 Type: `string`